dmikushin/clang_jit/README.md

 Compile C++ code in runtime with Clang, using the Clang cc1 frontend tool.
 Clang is linked into the executable statically and invoked via `cc1_main`.
 Please find a detailed description in the blog post [The simplest way to compile C++ with Clang at runtime](http://weliveindetail.github.io/blog/post/2017/07/25/compile-with-clang-at-runtime-simple.html).

+This project is tested to work with LLVM 12.

 ## Building

 ```